mbahvw/kit-katacoda-scenarios/kubectl-intermediate/step1.md

 `kubectl config view`{{execute}}

-Let's run the command below to list the cluster `kubectl config get-clusters`{{execute}}
+Let's run the command below to list the cluster:
+`kubectl config get-clusters`{{execute}}

 As you can see, there is currently one cluster named kubernetes and one user kubernetes-admin.
 In this case, the context is kubernetes-admin@kubernetes.